-When your pediatrician tells you your child is overweight, you may be surprised, worried, or sad.
-Heavy kids tend to become overweight or obese adults at high risk of developing multiple chronic diseases.
+When your pediatrician tells you your child has overweight, you may be surprised, worried, or sad.
+Heavy kids tend to become adults with overweight or obesity at high risk of developing multiple chronic diseases.
 You want to help your child and prevent this from happening.

 You can help your child achieve and maintain a healthy weight, not by restricting foods or counting calories, but by learning how to eat nutritious foods and becoming physically active as a family.
 It's easier for children to achieve and maintain a healthy weight if they do so before puberty.
 It's great you're taking action now!

 I'm here to help you.